themindfulbit/td/_content/1-episodes/2014-03-10-069-writing-workflows.md

 #### Gabe's Mobile Workflow
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="8:25" }}

-On the mobile side of the house, things are in some ways the same.
+On the mobile side of the house, things are in some ways much the same.
 Without commenting on whether the iPad is a consumption or production device, many of us do the bulk of our work on a conventional desktop or laptop.
 Likewise most of us do need to do some work on a mobile device, and there are many great apps that permit easy work with plain text and markdown, and Dropbox to it all in sync.

 {{ theme:partial src="app" show="{{ number }}" image="editorial.png" name="Editorial" description="Editorial is a plain text editor for the iPad with powerful automation tools and a beautiful inline preview for writing Markdown." price="$4.99" developer="http://omz-software.com/editorial/" appstore="https://itunes.apple.com/us/app/editorial/id673907758?mt=8" }}